GitHub-XK/Modern-Tool-4-LA/07_Mapbox.md

 In another word, Mapbox can help you customize your map, and apply it into your website, smart phone application, games, augmented reality...

 Since it mainly sold to technology or internet related companies, how could it used by landscape architects?
-While, your could think it as an GIS beautification tool, like illustrator plus data of OpenStreetMap.
-It can make beautiful map base for project site analysis or master plan rendering.
+While, you could think it as an GIS beautification tool, like illustrator plus data of OpenStreetMap.
+It can make beautiful base map for project site analysis or master plan rendering.

 7.1.2 Mapbox Studio - Styles, Tilesets, Datasets